cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Customized Network Operation Training

 Network architectures can be complex, and their operation requires expert personnel.
-Digital twin network offers an opportunity to train staff for customized networks and specific user needs.
+Network digital twin offers an opportunity to train staff for customized networks and specific user needs.
 Two salient examples are the application of new network architectures and protocols or the use of "cyber-ranges" to train security experts in threat detection and mitigation.

-# Challenges to Build Digital Twin Network
+# Challenges to Build Network Digital Twin

 According to {{Hu2021}}, the main challenges in building and maintaining digital twins can be summarized as the following five